cockroachdb/docs/v21.2/data-domiciling-with-placement-restricted.md

        52 |          0 | DATABASE movr | movr          | NULL       | NULL       | constraint | +region=us-east1:1     | 2022-01-19 16:34:49.930886+00 |               78
 ~~~

 This output shows that the `movr` database has ranges out of compliance, which you saw previously.
 Unfortunately, this output does not contain the table or index names due to a limitation of the replication reports: non-voting replicas are not associated with any tables or indexes by the reports.
-For more information, see [cockroachdb/cockroach#75821](https://github.com/cockroachdb/cockroach/issues/75821).

 Now that you know some replicas are out of compliance, you need to see exactly where the ranges for a given row of data are stored.
 To accomplish this, you must use the [`SHOW RANGE FOR ROW`](show-range-for-row.html) statement.